Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Methodology

-We derive the analytical solution to the collision time for sojourn time factors and transition count factors respectively.
-The analytical collision time solution for a Normal distribution can be found in \citet{bouchard2018bouncy}, so we focus on the other factors.
+In this section, we show how to simulate the candidate times $\tau_f$ for the next bounce for each factor $f$.
+The simulation algorithm for a Gaussian distribution can be found in \citet{bouchard2018bouncy}, so we focus on the other factors.